 Collecting a Tengen set for the Nintendo Entertainment System isn’t too difficult a task.
 The lower number of titles and amount of cartridges produced make this a good set for beginners even.
 There are only 24 NTSC games needed to complete the set.
 Many of which can be obtained for a very reasonable amount.

 The first thing of note about the collection is that while the majority of games are unlicensed products.
-There are actually three titles that were in fact licensed with Nintendo and were being made before Nintendo and Tengen’s dispute.
-So these three games, along with having unlicensed versions, also had standard Nintendo gray cartridges.
+There are actually four titles that were in fact licensed with Nintendo and were being made before Nintendo and Tengen’s dispute.
+So these games, along with having unlicensed versions, also had standard Nintendo gray cartridges.
 These titles are:

 The rest of the Tengen titles for the NES were unlicensed and came in a more traditional black Atari type cartridge.
 These are actually very high in quality in my opinion.
 With respect to the other unlicensed games produced by other companies, these have to be the most sturdy.
 Along with that, they also had quality labels and good reliability.
 Below is a picture of the standard black cartridges from Tengen:

-The three titles that were released while licensed with Nintendo were also released in the black cartridge design as well.
+The four titles that were released while licensed with Nintendo were also released in the black cartridge design as well.
 The carts were all put together with three screws which, like Nintendo, don’t use traditional screw heads.
 One of my favorite things about these carts is that one of the screws is actually underneath the label on the back.
 Which, as a collector, that means that you can tell if someone has previously taken the cart apart because either they had to remove the sticker or puncture it to get to the screw.
 Unfortunately, this also makes cleaning the carts more difficult.
 There is one specific thing that kind of annoys me about the carts.
 I like to be able to see the titles when the carts are on the shelf, because the top is slanted I have to pull the games off my shelf to see the titles.

 So as a collector, if you bide your time and wait for the good deal to come along, there is no reason this cartridge collection in its entirety should cost you more than $95-$150.
 In general, you should be able to purchase all of the titles for in between $3-$5 dollars.
 Sometimes the Pac-Man titles can garner a little more however (Tengen Ms. Pac-Man is considered a better version of the game than the Nintendo licensed release).
 The only title in which there is a very noticeable price gap is the Tengen version of Tetris.
 This game commands generally between $25-$35 dollars for the cartridge.
 There are a few reasons for this which I’ll cover briefly.
 One of my next articles will be specifically about the battle for Tetris and will cover more of the Nintendo vs. Tengen aspect of Tetris that has made the Tengen version more valuable.